MSCA-LIKE/OpenScienceTrainingCourse/01_seminar1/notes/readme.md

 - Twitter was also mentioned as a news source, but it was noted that here it was important to find reputable people or organisations to follow.
 - Baidu, wechat, and WhatsApp were also mentioned as news sources, particularly in China and Asia.

-The course participants all felt it important to crosscheck news sources against each other, or the original source.
+The course participants all felt it important to check different news sources against each other, or the original source.
 Some people noted that it was hard to find out what the source of information really was.

 Almost everyone had seen information posted on social networks like Reddit or Facebook but felt that the information content was low and that they were not  good sources of reliable news.